esyede/rakit/packages/docs/data/install.md

 in `application/config/application.php` file to empty string.

->  Every web server has different method in handling HTTP rewrite, and probably will need differen configuration rule as well.
+>  Every web server has different method in handling HTTP rewrite, and probably will need different configuration rule as well.